gurvir-dhillon1/WASM-Draw/README.md

 # WebAssembly-Drawing-Tool

 This is a C++ drawing tool developed to be used in the browser using WebAssembly.
-Since it is not currently deployed please follow the steps below to use it.
+If you want to host it locally, please follow the instructions below.
+Otherwise, feel free to check out its GitHub Page.

 ## Prerequisites